-Borjas et al. (2019) already showed that emigrants from Denmark are strongly positively selfselected in terms or education, earnings (whether standardized or not), and unobservable abilities, measured by residuals from a Mincerian wage regression.
+Borjas et al. (forthcoming) already showed that emigrants from Denmark are strongly positively self-selected in terms or education, earnings (whether standardized or not) and unobservable abilities, measured by residuals from a Mincerian wage regression.
 Figures 1a and 1b present cumulative distribution functions of log standardized annual income from the year before emigration according to support for redistribution in Denmark.
 Those who were against increasing redistribution in Denmark are classified as having low support and those who were in favor are classified as having high support.
 The analysis is restricted to those working 90% or more of the full working time; annual earnings of a student or a recent graduate who started working in, say, October are misleading about their real earnings potential.
-Strikingly, the pre-migration earnings distribution of those who are against increasing redistribution almost first-order stochastically dominates that of those who are in favor of increasing redistribution.
+Strikingly, the pre-migration earnings distribution of those who are against increasing redistribution first-order stochastically dominates that of those who are in favor of increasing redistribution.
 This holds among both men and women.
-As migrants neither gain nor lose from redistribution in their country of origin, this is strong evidence that fairness concerns are strongly correlated with what would be the material interest of similar people.
-It holds even in the absence of selfinterest, as suggested by Hypothesis 3.
-One explanation for this could be self-serving beliefs for which Babcock and Loewenstein (1997) and Di Tella et al. (2015) provide evidence in several other settings, although a difference is that migrants neither gain nor lose from redistribution personally.
+As migrants neither gain nor lose from redistribution in their country of origin, this is strong evidence that fairness concerns are